Alex Jensen: Professional career

 Following the close of his college career, Jensen began an international career that would bring him to Spain, Japan and Turkey.
 While he was in Turkey, he was named All-FIBA Europe Cup Defender of the Year in 2004.
 He also played a season in the Continental Basketball Association for the Yakama Sun Kings, winning a league championship and earning All-Defensive Team honors in 2003.

 Coaching career

 In 2007, Jensen left professional basketball to become an assistant coach for his mentor, Rick Majerus, as a member of his new staff at Saint Louis.
 Jensen remained on Majerus' staff for four seasons, until he was offered the job as the first head coach of the Canton Charge of the NBA Development League.
 Jensen was named the NBA D-League's Coach of the Year for 2013 in just his second season.
 On July 23, 2013, Jensen was added to the Utah Jazz coaching staff to work as a player development assistant.
 Two years later, on June 26, 2015, he joined Chris Fleming's staff as an assistant for the Germany national team.
 In August 2022, Jensen led the United States as head coach for the 2022 FIBA AmeriCup.
+In 2023, he parted ways with the Jazz, and joined the Dallas Mavericks as an assistant coach.

+On March 6, 2025, Jensen was appointed head coach of the Utah Utes men's basketball team.